sugestio/sugestio-php/README.md

 ## Similar users

 Collaborative filtering algorithms find clusters of users with a similar consumption behaviour.
 These users are called _neighbours_.
-Run the following code to get the neighbours of user 1:
+Run the following code to get the users that are similar to user 1:

 ### Code

-	$neighbours = $client->getNeighbours(1);
+	$recommendations = $client->getSimilarUsers(1);

 	echo '<pre>';
-	print_r($neighbours);
+	print_r($recommendations);
 	echo '</pre>';

 ### Response

 As usual, the client responds with an indexed array of associative arrays.
 Each associative array represents a neighbour of user 1.
-These neighbours are again sorted by descending score.
+These user recommendations are again sorted by descending score.
 In other words, the user that is the most similar to user 1, is listed first.